Shaun Preston has developed a regional oesophago-gastric unit for Surrey, Sussex and Hampshire at the Royal Surrey County Hospital.

-Shaun Preston came to Guildford in 2006 to head and develop a regional oesophago-gastric unit for Surrey, Sussex and Hampshire.
-He was already a Consultant Surgeon, of almost 5 years standing, on the internationally renowned Northern Oesophago-Gastric Unit (Newcastle-upon-Tyne).
-His passion for laparoscopic surgery lead him to come to Guildford as Lead Consultant for Oesophageal and Gastric surgery as well as Director of Upper GI Courses at the Minimal Access Therapy Training Unit (MATTU) at the University of Surrey, the UK's leading centre for training in keyhole surgical techniques.
+His passion for laparoscopic surgery resulted in him being appointed as Lead Consultant for Oesophageal and Gastric Surgery as well as Director of Upper GI Courses at the Minimal Access Therapy Training Unit (MATTU) at the University of Surrey.

 He trained in Leeds where, as well as degrees in medicine and surgery (MB ChB (1990)), he obtained undergraduate degree in biochemistry.
 He undertook research in stomach and bowel cancer leading to the awarding of his doctorate (MD) in 1997.